 APPLYING FOR THE COURSE

-Registering your interest by submitting an application form for the SCCP hypnotherapy diploma course does not commit you at all, it simply reserves you a place on our schedule and until we have time to discuss the course in detail with you..
+Registering your interest by submitting an application form for the SCCP psychotherapy diploma course does not commit you to the course, it simply reserves you a place on our schedule and until we have time to discuss the course in detail with you..

 Upon receipt of booking form we will contact you to arrange a meeting, this meeting can be by phone, Skype or in person.
 Following its successful outcome your place is secured by deposit.
 For student’s committed to taking the course we aim to make the cost affordable.
-To that end we have two payment options which we think offer unrivaled flexibility and value.
-Fees can be paid by bank transfer or standing order or PayPal.
+To that end we have several payment options which we think offer unrivaled flexibility and value.
+Fees can be paid by bank transfer, PayPal, cheque or cash.

 FULL COURSE FEES - £1200